 What if you have no loan agreement?
 Your legal options

 Maybe you’re here because you didn’t have the borrower sign a loan agreement.
 A loan contract is a type of digital or physical record of the loan that you and the borrower agreed to.
 It’s the sturdiest form of proof showcasing the loan terms and the buyer’s agreement to repay.

 Additionally, you can refer to money transfer or bank account transfer records to show evidence that the loan was given.
 However, you’ll need additional evidence to prove it was a loan, not a gift or some sort of bartering arrangement.

 Still planning for a future loan?
-Use Pigeon Loans 🐣 to keep your loan document secure.
+Use Pigeon 🐣 to keep your loan document secure.
 If you’re shy about sending gentle reminders to someone you know, we’ll automate it for you based on your payment deadlines.

 Types of courts and how to use them for loan repayment

 Your avenue for legal action will look different depending on the size and type of loan.